LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D0-Overview.md

 - To introduce you to the canvas object and to the API for working with the canvas in JavaScript.
 - Continue to develop your proficiency in implementing, testing and debugging client-side web-based applications written in JavaScript.

+### Due dates

+- Wednesday:
+  - Reading quiz 4.
+- Friday:
+  - lab 5 beta version.
+    Add your lab partner to your repository and let them know in your team channel on Discord.

+- Saturday
+  - Lab 5 code review.
+- Sunday:
+  - Lab 5 production version.
+  -

 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/) Intermediate JavaScript week 6 Overview by [Brian Bird](https://profbird.dev), written winter 2025, revised spring <time>2026</time>, are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).